GCamanes/Flutter-Base/README.md

 In this app, localization is handled by using a custom LocalizationCubit (see [state management](#state-management-with-cubit) part).

-This way we can update MaterialApp locale (case with context) and ConfigHolder locale (case without context).
+This way we can update MaterialApp locale (case with context) and [ConfigHolder](#app-config) locale (case without context).

+## App config

+All info needed at the start of the app is loaded from native side and store in a ```ConfigHolder```.

+This holder is a singleton that can be reached from anywhere in the app, and is defined in ````/lib/core/config````.

+It can store info like flavor key, api base url, and other.

+It also store the current locale if its needed where context of the app is not reachable.

 ## State management with Cubit